 An IoT consultant needs to be aware of the functions and workings of various hardware involved in typical IoT solutions.
-You should gain intermediate to an expert level knowledge of frameworks, programming and other tools required for integration, analysis and reporting of IoT network and data sets.
+You should gain intermediate to expert-level knowledge of frameworks, programming, and other tools required for the integration, analysis, and reporting of IoT networks and data sets.
 Choose the following to get started:

 1. Embedded design

 As the software development teams reach out in the IoT domain, IoT teams need to have a member with experience in the design and implementation of embedded software.
 Microprocessor fundamentals and an electronics background provide skill depth to the team.

 This is a $30 computer just like any serious computer.
 With an HDMI port, keyboard, mouse, etc. You can run Linux on it, or Android, or very soon, Windows 10.